FRACerqueira/PromptPlus/README.md

     - 'AppendGroupOnDescription' to 'ShowTipGroup'.
     - Now extra-line to tip group
 - Fixed bug :
+    - Table control does not render correctly when it does not support Unicode
+- Fixed bug :
     - The Slide Switch Control does not show on/off values ​​when they are not customized
 - Fixed bug :
     - Alternate screen doesn't update background style when changing color